albertoomarino/Simple-Blockchain/README.md

-# SO - Operating Systems
+# OS - Operating Systems

 We intend to simulate a ledger containing the data of monetary transactions between different users.